iopsystems/rezolus/README.md

   retired, the number of CPU cyles, and fine-grained CPU frequency data.
 This helps expose how efficient workload execution is on the hardware.

-* **High frequency sampling**: For traditional telemetry sources, Rezolus will sample at high frequency and provide summary statistics about behavior over time.
-By capturing data at high resolution, Rezolus is able to see spikes in utilization.
-Normally more data makes it more expensive to collect and store in your observability stack.
-But with Rezolus' summary statistics, these spikes will be reflected in percentile summaries.
-It's cheaper to export a few percentiles for each metrics than it is to collect on a secondly (or finer) basis.

 ## Overview

 Rezolus is designed to produce high resolution systems performance telemetry.
 It